Joy Garnett

+Garnett was awarded a writing fellowship at Yaddo in Spring 2024 to work on her family memoir The Bee Kingdom, which was Longlisted for the First Pages Prize in Creative Nonfiction later that year.

-Garnett was a 2019/20 Shift Resident at the Elizabeth Foundation for the Arts.
-In 2011, she received a commission from the Chipstone Foundation in collaboration with the Milwaukee Art Museum to produce a work for the traveling exhibition “The Tool At Hand” (2011-2013).
+The book includes fictional chapters set in the past.
+She was a 2019 Artist in Residence at the Elizabeth Foundation for the Arts.
+In 2011, she received a joint commission from the Chipstone Foundation and the Milwaukee Art Museum to produce work for the traveling exhibition “The Tool At Hand” (2011–2013).
 In 2007, she was an artist in residence at iCommons, Dubrovnik, Croatia, and in 2005, she was an artist in residence at the Atlantic Center for the Arts.

 In 2004, Garnett received an Anonymous Was A Woman Award.
 She has also received grants from the Lower Manhattan Cultural Council (LMCC).

-In 2019, Garnett became the Art Editor for the literary magazine Evergreen Review, founded in 1957 by Barney Rosset and re-launched in 2017 by John Oakes.
+In 2019, Garnett became the Art Director of the literary magazine Evergreen Review, founded in 1957 by Barney Rosset and re-launched in 2017 by John Oakes.
 From 2005 to 2016, she was the Arts Editor at Cultural Politics, a scholarly journal published by Duke University Press that features in each issue an essay written by a visual artist about their work.
-From 2013-16, she penned "Copy That!", a column on fair use issues in visual art, for Art21 Magazine.
-She was the founder of NEWSgrist, an electronic newsletter and art blog (ca. 2000-2017).
+From 2013 to 2016, she penned "Copy That!", a column on fair use issues in visual art, for Art21 Magazine.
+She was the founder of NEWSgrist, an electronic newsletter and art blog (ca. 2000–2017).
 From 1999 til 2001, she wrote the column "Into Africa" for artnet magazine.

-Controversy surrounding her 2003 painting "Molotov" drew international scrutiny to issues of authorship, appropriation and fair use in visual art.
+Controversy surrounding Garnett's 2003 painting "Molotov" drew international scrutiny to issues of authorship, appropriation and fair use in visual art.
 She lectured and wrote widely on these topics.

 Education and early career

 Garnett completed her undergraduate work at McGill University in Montreal, Canada in 1983, where she studied film, literature and literary Arabic, as well as colloquial Arabic during a summer intensive at the American University in Cairo.
-From 1984-87, she lived in Paris, where she studied painting at École Nationale Supérieure des Beaux-Arts.
+From 1984 to 1987, she lived in Paris, where she studied painting at École Nationale Supérieure des Beaux-Arts.
 She returned to New York in 1987 and worked at Watanabe Studio, Ltd. in Brooklyn, NY, producing limited edition prints for Sol LeWitt, Sue Coe and others.
-In 1989, she entered the graduate program at The City College of New York, and she received her MFA in 1991.
-While attending City College, Garnett received the Elizabeth Ralston McCabe Connor Award.
+In 1989, she entered the graduate program at The City College of New York where she received her MFA in 1991.
+While attending City College, Garnett received the Therese Ralston McCabe Connor Award.

-In 1999, Debs & Co. gallery, NY, gave Garnett her first solo exhibition, "Buster-Jangle", which consisted of paintings based on photos and film stills of atomic bomb tests from the 1950s released in 1990-91 by the US government under the Freedom of Information Act.
+In 1999, Debs & Co.
+Gallery, NY, gave Garnett her first solo exhibition, "Buster-Jangle", which consisted of paintings based on photos and film stills of atomic bomb tests from the 1950s released in 1990–91 by the US government under the Freedom of Information Act.
 The exhibition was noted for its exploration of a “paradoxical realm of terrible beauty… tying together the histories of the bomb and American landscape painting."